cometbft/cometbft/spec/consensus/reactor/reactor.md

 * [implementation.md](./implementation.md): a description of what is currently implemented in Tendermint Core, in English.
 * [implementation.qnt](./implementation.qnt): Quint model of current behavior, for model checking of provided properties.

+# Conventions

+* MUST, SHOULD, MAY...
+* [X-Y-Z-W.C]
+    * X: What
+        * VOC: Vocabulary
+        * DEF: Definition
+        * REQ: Requires
+        * PROV: Provides
+    * Y-Z: Who-to whom
+    * W.C: Identifier.Counter

 # Status

 > **Warning**
 > This is a Work In Progress

 > **Warning**
-> Permalinks to excerpts of the Quint specification are provided for convenience throughout this document for convenience, but may outdated.
+> Permalinks to excerpts of the Quint specification are provided throughout this document for convenience, but may outdated.

-The following table summarizes the relationship between requirements and provisions on the GOSSIP-I, if they are formally defined in :quint:, and if there is a discussion of how the current implementation of CometBFT :comet: matches the provisions.
+The following table summarizes the relationship between requirements and provisions on the GOSSIP-I, if they are formally defined in Quint, and if there is a discussion of how the current implementation of CometBFT :comet: matches the provisions.

 | Requirement |Quint | Provision | Quint | Match | Implemented |
 |----|----|----|----|----|----|